ECS153/final-project-group-4/Proposal.md

 # Project Proposal: One Time Pad

 Our Group's Idea is to create a messaging application that is encrypted using the one-time pad process.
-This Encryption technique is uncrackable on a cursory search.
+This Encryption technique is proven to be unbreakable however documentation of the proof is classified.
 The only disadvantage of this encryption technique is that two communicators must share a key, which is the one-time-pad, in a way that cannot be intercepted.
 This may mean that they meet in person to exchange a key, rely on a courier or a number or other techniques.
 There is one other problem that makes this encryption less effective than in the days of WW2 is that communications can still be tracked via metadata, I believe we can solve this with some trickery using a dead drop onto a web app that we will build.

 One time pad encryption relies on 4 pillars:
 1. the key is truly random